I introduced the mechanism behind LoRA in this article:

 1. Introduction of ComfyUI

-Please refer to following article for introduction method of ComfyUI
+Please refer to the following article for how to set up ComfyUI.

 >-